Achieving a Balanced Lifestyle Is Achievable if You Really Want It

 Relationships and Socializing

 You’re born into your family, but you’re free to choose your friends.
 Friends and socializing can help you reach a balanced life.
-We all need to be around people that we want to associate with.
+We all need to be around people that we want to associate.
 It keeps us sane and allows us to relax and socialize without any expectations—just a time to slow down and unwind and have some fun with the people you appreciate.

 Work is something that can give you a sense of accomplishment, something you can be proud of.
-It’s something that allows you to use your creativity and contribute to the world we live in—no matter how important your job is—you are contributing to make the world a better place.
+It’s something that allows you to use your creativity and contribute to the world we live in—no matter how important your job is—you are contributing to making the world a better place.

 Without your health, you won’t have much of a family, work, or social life.
 It’s important to take care of yourself.
 You only have one body and one life.
 Health is last on my list.
 For others, it may be closer to the top of the list.
 I have neglected to put any effort into this area of my life, probably because I have been blessed with good health all my life.
 I’m grateful for my good health.
 Even though your health is good, you still need to take care of yourself.